peterwittek/somoclu/README.md

 ==
 Use the `somoclu.sln ` under src/Windows/somoclu as an example visual studio 2013 solution.
 Modify the CUDA version or VC compiler version according to your needs.

 The default solution enables all of openmp, mpi and CUDA.
 The default MPI installation path is `C:\Program Files\Microsoft MPI`, modify the settings if yours is in a different path.
 The configuration default CUDA version is CUDA 6.5.
-Disable MPI by undefine `HAVE_MPI` macro in the settings.
+Disable MPI by removing `HAVE_MPI` macro in the project properties (`Properties -> Configuration Properties -> C/C++ -> Preprocessor`).
+Disable CUDA by removing `CUDA` macro in the solution properties.

 The usage is identical to the linux version through command line (see above).